hideonbush-crl/Blackbox_Test_3500/README.md

 #### Process
 Users will provide comments on our High-fidelity models based on the individual tasks provided.
 #### Result
+Through heuristic evaluation we found that the personal information our application displays to other users is not enough to give users sufficient opportunities to make friends.
 #### Changes
+Added the function of sending emoji and the feature of adding friends.

 ### Congnitive walkthrough
 #### Process